mwbowers/mwbowers.github.io/reference/datagate/datagate-data-link/i-open-access-writer.md

 ### void Prepare()

-Prepares the data stream for writing.
+Prepares the writer for a new write operation.

 ```cs
 void Prepare()